mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 (7fe0,0010) OW 0000\01b0\0191\0180\0134\013c\011c\0113\00ba\00c9\00b0\00c5\00ac... # 7020384, 1 PixelData
 ~~~

 It is apparent that some information related to the interpretation of the image data got lost in the translation.
-We therefore consider nifti a derived format.
-The two formats are not equivalent and raw data should be archived as DICOM.
+We therefore consider NIfTI a derivative format.
+The two data representations are not equivalent and raw data should be archived as DICOM.

 As an exercise try to print all DICOM tags of all files.
 Sort all the tags and show only the unique lines.
 This information can be used to judge the quality of the anoymization procedure used before DICOM files can be shared.